 Early Action

 Early Action (EA) is a non-binding early application option that has an earlier deadline than regular decision, typically in early November.
-However, a few schools have EA deadlines in mid-October and mid-November.
+A few schools do have EA deadlines in mid-October and mid-November, so check carefully when applying.

 While EA does not offer a significant advantage for admissions, you will hear back from colleges sooner than students who apply Regular Decision.
 Students who apply EA will hear back from schools by mid-December.
 This is an attractive option for students who want to finish with the stress of college admissions early.